officelifehq/docs/docs/documentation/installation.md

 OfficeLife comes in two flavors:

-* as a SAAS, meaning that you need to pay a monthly fee to access the service, on an instance that we host ourselves.
+* as a SaaS, meaning that you need to pay a monthly fee to access the service, on an instance that we host ourselves.
 We take care of everything, from maintenance to upgrading the instance,

 * as a software that you can download and install yourself.
 You will have to maintain this instance yourself.
 However it’s free, so `¯\_(ツ)_/¯`